mounicasirineni/pm-research-toolkit/README.md

 what decisions reveal, not what communications say.
 "What are they sacrificing to fund this bet" surfaces more than "what is their strategy."

 **Signal/noise discipline.** Every template is designed so claims are traceable to sources.
 The prompt asks for [DOCUMENTED]/[INFERRED] labeling — in practice, Gemini Deep Research substitutes inline citations and a consolidated sources list.
 Either way, the output distinguishes grounded claims from reasoned inference, which makes the synthesis more defensible.

 **Prepared opinion as a required output.** Every synthesis ends with a specific, defensible point of view — not a summary of what everyone already knows.
 The opinion has to be grounded in a signal from the research above.

+**User behavior embedded, not siloed.** Each template surfaces user mindset and behavior from its own angle rather than treating it as a separate research category.
+Product Teardown covers segments, latent needs, and stated-vs-revealed preference gaps.
+Domain Primer covers mindset evolution and cross-platform behavior spillover.
+Competitive Landscape covers trust and attention dynamics.
+The reasoning: user trends research is always context-dependent — "user behavior in streaming" is useful; "user behavior" in the abstract is not.
+Embedding the user lens into each template ensures it's anchored to the right context.

 ## What I Learned Building This